ipuhakka/BetAI/Documentation/Modifications.md

 	- Replan project structure
 	- Reorganize and clean documentation
 	- Find better place to hold Match-class.
-	- Change returning a list of nodes to returning parent-object in selection.
 - Implemented
 	- Display only valid parameters from values.json to console (all are not used)
 	- Sample logging